mtdickey/mtdickey.github.io/_posts/2020-07-20-warren_nba.md

 Let's start by comparing their shooting.
 We'll use effective field-goal percentage because this accounts for the different values of 2 and 3 point shots.

 Warren has a career 53.8% eFG compared to Butler's 49.0% - but is that a significant difference?
-We can look at this a question a couple of ways:
+We can look at this question a couple of ways:

  1. Frequentist approach - 2-proportion Z-test: